GamesRightMeow/GamesRightMeow.github.io/src/pages/consulting.md

 layout: page
 ---

-I can provide a variety of game-related services that can help bring new projects to life, improve existing ones, and make the development process more efficient.
-For example, I can:
+I provide a variety of game-related services that help bring new projects to life, improve existing ones, and make the development process more efficient.
+For example:

 * Implement a new feature.
 * Lead development on a new project.